redanthrax/AutomateBitlockerPlugin/README.md

 Follow the instructions at [Plugins4Automate](https://www.plugins4automate.com/pages/how-to-install-plugins-to-labtech) in order to install the released plugin.

+Note: During install be sure to check the Remote Agent checkbox.

 ## Features
 - On-demand bitlocker encryption
 - Key backup and history